Carlo Mollino: Apartments and interiors

-Works and projects unrealized
+Unrealized projects

-Carlo Mollino’s archive reveals a great variety of unbuilt and unfinished architectural projects that demonstrate his conceptual ambitions and experimental approach to design.
-For Mollino, the act of designing was as important as construction itself.
+Mollino's archive contains many unbuilt and unfinished architectural projects.
+For Mollino, designing was as important as building.

-Among his earliest projects, were several alpine houses and ski refuges, including the Casa Capriata (1946–1954).
-Casa Capriata was a wooden truss structure conceived for Sestriere that reinterpreted mountain vernaculars through modernist engineering.
-Even if it was fully developed on paper, Casa Capriata was never built due to postwar financial constraints and the limited availability of resources for experimental housing projects in Italy.
-In 1943, he participated in the Garzanti furniture competition, promoting modular, mass-produced furniture adaptable to modern domestic life, but wartime production limits prevented its further development.
+Among his earliest projects were several alpine houses and ski refuges, including Casa Capriata (1946–1954), a wooden truss structure conceived for Sestriere.
+Though fully developed on paper, it was never built due to postwar financial constraints.
+In 1943, he entered the Garzanti furniture competition with a proposal for modular, mass-produced furniture, but wartime conditions prevented its development.

-Mollino also created designs for urban and infrastructural works, like a hospital in Rivoli (1954) and a plan for the ski resort of Sauze d’Oulx (1966), that explored the balance between architecture, landscape, and modern technology.
-They were both never realized due to administrative restructuring and changing municipal priorities in the Piedmont region (northwestern Italy) during the 1950s and 1960s.
-His final unfinished project was a ski complex at Sestriere that merged contemporary structural design with Alpine tradition, envisioned in 1973 and left incomplete after his sudden passing.
+Mollino also designed a hospital in Rivoli (1954) and a plan for the ski resort of Sauze d'Oulx (1966); neither was realized.
+His final unfinished project was a ski complex at Sestriere, designed in 1973 and left incomplete after his death.

-These unrealized works make an essential part of Mollino’s legacy.
-They are showing an architect who saw the act of designing itself as an art form and where drawings and ideas could express the same poetic intensity as built architecture.

-Here more of his unrealized projects;
+Additional unrealized projects include: (Note: The complete list of Mollino's unbuilt architectural projects is published in: N. Ferrari and M. Sabatino.
+Carlo Mollino Architect and Storyteller, Park Books, 2021.)